F1F88/sm-ext-log4sp/readme.md

 This is a Sourcemod extension that wraps the [spdlog](https://github.com/gabime/spdlog) library to enhance SourcePawn logging and debugging.

-### Usage

-1. Download the latest Zip from [Github Action](https://github.com/F1F88/sm-ext-log4sp/actions) that matches your operating system and sourcemod version
-1. Upload the `addons/sourcemod/extension/log4sp.ext.XXX` in the ZIP to the `game/addons/sourcemod/extension` folder

 ### Features

 1. Very fast, much faster than [LogMessage](https://sm.alliedmods.net/new-api/logging/LogMessage)